 The MBMBaM Head Angels are also collecting monetary donations to help cover big-ticket items like appliances, furniture, and other things that would be difficult for one person to claim alone.
-Sr. Mark and Mike are back with a new and improved process to collect your funds and do great things with them; feel free to check out our answers to frequently asked questions below to learn more about the donation process and any other burning questions you have!
+We’re all about continuous improvement and we’ve made adjustments based on your feedback on our new (from last year) process; feel free to check out our answers to frequently asked questions below to learn more about the donation process and any other burning questions you have!

 And with that, all we have left to do is thank you from the bottom of our hearts.
-This is a community of 30,000 Under 30,000 Charitable Luminaries and we are so proud of every one of you.
+You make the season burn with the warmth and brightness of a million fires spelling out “THIS IS COOOOOOOOOOOOOOOOOOOOOOL!”